-In this experiment, students observe a copper coin as it is dipped into a solution of sodium zincate in contact with zinc metal.
-The coin becomes plated with zinc, appearing silver in colour.
-Students then witness the coin being heated in a Bunsen flame, forming an alloy of brass which makes the coin appear gold
+Students then witness a coin being heated in a Bunsen flame, forming an alloy of brass which makes the coin appear gold

-A simple demonstration involving electroplating and the chemistry of alloys, this practical is suitable for any age group depending on the sophistication of the theoretical treatment used – if any.
+A simple demonstration involving electroplating and the chemistry of alloys, this demonstration is suitable for any age group depending on the sophistication of the theoretical treatment used.

 The demonstration takes about 10–15 minutes.

 Try this in microscale